Guest Post: Feisty Females: Writing Lincolnshire’s Medieval Women by Rosanna McGlone

 Whether or not Alice and Thomas did divorce is still open to debate.
 If the divorce occurred, it did not protect her from the reprisals meted out after her husband’s failed rebellion and defeat at the Battle of Boroughbridge on 16th March 1322.
 While Thomas was executed Alice, along with her step-mother, Joan, was imprisoned in York Castle.

 It must have been a truly terrifying time for the 2 women; with no protectors they were at the mercy of the king’s favourites, the Despensers, father and son.
 Threatened with execution by burning they were forced to turn over the majority of their estates.
-Having paid an enormous ransom of £20,000 Alice was finally released, securing her titles, a small number of estates and the right to remarry.
+Having paid an enormous ransom of £20,000 Alice was finally released, securing some her titles, a small number of estates and the right to remarry.

 021